 Companies buy less attractive diamonds for a lower price, put them through the HPHT process, and then sell the resultant (and better-looking) stones for much more.
 Manufacturers can use the HPHT technique to transform faulty or discolored diamonds into more attractive colorless, pink, blue, or canary yellow diamonds.

 HPHT diamonds are treated to extremely high temperatures and pressure within special machinery in a lab to mimic the process that occurs deep under the Earth's crust.
-Temperatures can reach 2,600 degrees Celsius to mimic the naturally existing heat in the soil required to form a genuine diamond.
-The high expense of the energy and machinery necessary to complete such a process culminates in an extremely desirable and profitable product: a colorless diamond.
+Temperatures can reach 2,600 degrees Celsius to simulate the naturally existing heat in the soil required to form a genuine diamond.
+The high expense of the energy and machinery necessary to complete such a process culminates in a highly desirable and profitable product: a colorless diamond.

 These diamonds come with concerns of their own.
-Ever since their introduction to the diamond market, demand has surged as more people want to buy the "biggest and best" diamond.
-Consumers may receive a bigger stone with a richer color for less than they would spend on a genuine diamond of the same specs with these improved stones, but at what cost?
+Since their introduction to the diamond market, demand has surged as more people want to buy the "biggest and best" diamond.
+Thus, consumers may receive a bigger stone with a richer color for less than they would spend on a genuine diamond of the same specs with these improved stones, but at what cost?

 Buying HPHT diamonds is not advised for a variety of reasons.
 Close observation of these improved stones reveals glimpses of color visible from the side of the stone.
 During the process, they also lose part of their natural weight and clarity.
 Worse yet, HPHT diamonds are magnetic, with some even being picked up by magnetic force.
 Moreover, given that the intensity of pressure and temperature required might cause diamonds with inclusions or fractures to burst during the procedure, HPHT can only be used on high-clarity diamonds—VVS1, VVS2, VS1, VS2, and flawless.

-Many firms throughout the world are experimenting with HPHT treatments, though not all are properly identifying these improved stones.
+Many firms worldwide are experimenting with HPHT treatments, though not all are properly identifying these improved stones.
 As a result, distinguishing between HPHT and natural diamonds is becoming increasingly difficult for industry experts and GIA researchers.
 The GIA continues to develop new ways of identifying HPHT diamonds, but keeping up with the rapidly changing technology is difficult.

 Check Beautiful Lab-Grown Diamond Jewelry at Blue Nile.

-Now that the steps involved in producing CVD and HPHT diamonds have been adequately explained, it is essential to understand the differences between the two.
+Now that the steps involved in producing CVD and HPHT diamonds have been adequately explained, it is essential to understand the differences between them.

-The morphology of a lab-produced diamond is the most distinguishing feature of the two methods.
-In other words, how the diamond develops plays a significant role in determining what results.
+The morphology of a lab-produced diamond is the most distinguishing feature between the two methods; in other words, how a diamond develops carries significance.
 The CVD diamond develops in a single direction, whereas the HPHT diamond grows in fourteen.
 Earth-mined diamonds may be distinguished from lab-created diamonds primarily by their growth patterns.

-Black graphitic inclusions are common in CVD diamonds, while black flux inclusions are common in HPHT diamonds.
-Although the inclusion material differs between the two methods, it makes no difference in terms of diamond selection.
-In both circumstances, you are looking for a diamond that seems to be flawless to the naked eye.
-The idea that lab diamonds are more flawless than natural ones holds no grounds and hence should be dispelled given the inclusions.
+Black graphitic inclusions are common in CVD diamonds, while black flux inclusions are standard in HPHT diamonds.
+Although the inclusion material differs between the two methods, it makes no difference in diamond selection.
+In both circumstances, you are looking for a diamond that seems flawless to the naked eye.
+The idea that lab diamonds are more flawless than natural ones holds no ground and should be dispelled given the inclusions.

 HPHT has long been linked with yellowish-colored diamonds; in many cases, it still is.
-This technology has been around for a while, and there is still a lot of outdated gear out there that produces low-quality goods.
-The CVD process was the first to produce low-cost colorless diamonds.
-Both processes may now produce flawless diamonds with no difference in the final result, except the morphology.
+This technology has been around for a while, and there is still a lot of outdated gear that produces low-quality goods.
+The CVD process was the first to make low-cost colorless diamonds.
+Both procedures may now produce flawless diamonds with no difference in the final result, except for the morphology.

-Which of the two is better then, you might ask?
-Admittedly, you will not be able to identify the difference without the use of sophisticated optical tools.
+Which of the two is better then, you may ask?
+Admittedly, you will not be able to identify the difference without using sophisticated optical tools.
 Therefore, the majority of these distinctions will be irrelevant to you.
-However, a lab-grown diamond is still a significant investment, which is why you should always seek a good certificate before purchasing.
-In this regard, we recommend purchasing a diamond with a certificate from any prestigious laboratory, particularly the Gemological Institute of America (GIA) or the International Gemological Institute ( IGI).
+However, a lab-grown diamond is still a significant investment, so you should always seek a good certificate before purchasing.
+In this regard, we recommend purchasing a diamond with a certificate from any prestigious laboratory, notably the Gemological Institute of America (GIA) or the International Gemological Institute ( IGI).

-- One of the most significant distinctions between HPHT and CVD is their manufacturing process, or how they grow.
-HPHT diamonds, for example, develop in a cuboctahedron shape with 14 growth directions, whereas CVD diamonds grow in a cubic shape with only one growth direction.
+- One of the most significant distinctions between HPHT and CVD is their manufacturing process or how they grow.
+HPHT diamonds, for example, develop in a cuboctahedron shape with 14 growth directions, whereas CVD diamonds grow cubic with only one growth direction.

 - Diamonds created using the HPHT process are more yellowish and brownish in hue.
-To eliminate the brown color, they normally go through an extra HPHT procedure: this additional treatment can only be applied to diamonds with a clarity of VS1 or higher.
+They normally go through an extra HPHT procedure to eliminate the brown color: this additional treatment can only be applied to diamonds with a clarity of VS1 or higher.
 However, diamonds created using the CVD method are colorless.

-- Overall, the HPHT approach is quite expensive since a great amount of energy and sophisticated equipment are required.
-On the other hand, the CVD method is less expensive since it operates at a moderate temperature and low pressure.
+- Overall, the HPHT approach is quite expensive since a significant amount of energy and sophisticated equipment are required.
+On the other hand, the CVD method is cheaper since it operates at a moderate temperature and low pressure.